-1.2.6 We welcome tourists to our city 1.2.6.1 Continued implementation of Bayside outdoor branding and signage 100 dangerous driving, illegal parking and antisocial behaviours that have been reported by our community.
+1.2.6 We welcome tourists to our city 1.2.6.1 better outcome for the community Continued implementation of Bayside outdoor branding and signage 100 dangerous driving, illegal parking and anti- social behaviours that have been reported by our community.
 Council continues to work on and analyse emerging trends in technology to ensure our community is experiencing a high level of service from Bayside.
 A further roll out of the Smart CCTV Network is planned in 2022/23, with new reporting capabilities and ability to work more closely with Police.
 This Financial Year we were fortunate to receive Local Roads and Community Infrastructure Grant Funding, which accelerated our roll out of Bayside signage.
-City Projects Strategic Direction - 1.3: Our places are people focused Delivery Program Strategy Code Operational Plan Action % Progress Status Progress comment Business Unit Juliategy 1.3.1 Local areas are activated with cafes, restaurants and 1.3.1.1 Conduct mandatory annual inspections of regulated premises (e.g., food businesses, skin penetration, hairdressers) 100 • Due to COVID-19 restrictions, the only food premise that could not be accessed was at the airport.
-Compliance & Certification 1.3.1 Local areas are activated with cafes, 1.3.1.2 inspections of regulated premises (e.g., food 100 • premise that could not be accessed was at 1.3.1 Local areas are activated with cafes, restaurants and inspections of regulated premises (e.g., food businesses, skin penetration, hairdressers) Deliver an inclusive Bayside Council Events Program which adds value to our community and City, activates public spaces and 100 • premise that could not be accessed was at the airport.
-The events program has been severely impacted by COVID-19.
-With the easing of restrictions Council's events program was restarted in 2022 and all events approved Certification Communications
+City Projects Delivery Program Code - 1.3: Our places are p Operational Plan Action eople fo % Progress ocused Status Progress comment Business Unit Strategy 1.3.1 Local areas are activated with cafes, restaurants and 1.3.1.1 Conduct mandatory annual inspections of regulated premises (e.g., food businesses, skin penetration, hairdressers) 100 • Due to COVID-19 restrictions, the only food premise that could not be accessed was at the airport.
+Compliance & Certification cultural events 1.3.1.2 Deliver an inclusive Bayside Council Events Program which adds value to our community and City, activates public spaces and invigorates town centres 100 • The events program has been severely impacted by COVID-19.
+With the easing of restrictions Council's events program was restarted in 2022 and all events approved by Council were delivered.
+Communications & Events 1.3.1.3 Deliver Sculptures @ Bayside & photography competition 30 • The Arts and Culture program is currently under review and will be finalised with the appointment of an Arts and Culture Specialist.
+Community Life 1.3.1.4 Implement Bayside Council Community Safety Strategy 100 • Councils First Community Safety Strategy was endorsed by Council in June 2022.
+Activations and events are to be planned Community Life